 The law currently allows the use of HSA money to pay for medications, imaging tests, labs, etc. However, it is legally unclear if HSA funds can be used to pay for DPC membership fees.
 This is a question for your tax professional.
 Legislation has been proposed to clear up the question regarding if HSA money can be spent on a DPC physician’s retainer or membership fee (click here to find out how you can help the DPC cause).

 Our monthly membership fee is based on the patient’s age.
-We also offer an on-site wholesale pharmacy, giving our patients the savings and convenience of one-stop medical care.
+We also offer wholesale pricing on medications, labs and tests.
 Our prescription drug prices are so low that some of our patients will find that their prescription savings are greater than their monthly membership fee.
 Patients will be offered wholesale cash prices on lab tests and we are currently negotiating contracts for bottom-dollar access to radiological services such as X-Rays, CT scans, MRI’s and mammograms.
 Click here to find out more about our pricing.

 Each NewCare MD clinic only accepts a limited number of patients.
 Considering that today’s managed care market has driven general practitioners to average 3,000 patients, it’s no wonder you encounter long waits!
 We purposefully keep our patient panel low so we can get you in quickly and spend plenty of time with you.
 This kind of attention and accessibility is almost nonexistent with current urgent care clinics.